Biomolecules: Chemical Composition Analysis

 What are Biomolecules?

-Biomolecules are organic macromolecules that play roles in the living organisms’ existence.
-These are carbohydrates; proteins; lipids and nucleic acids.
-Biomolecules are involved in virtually all the structures and activities that occur in cells since they are the fundamental units of life.
+Biomolecules are organic macromolecules that play vital roles in the existence of living organisms.
+These include carbohydrates, proteins, lipids and nucleic acids.
+Biomolecules are involved in all the structures and activities that occur in cells since they are the fundamental units of life.
 The knowledge of biomolecules is essential in biology as they are involved in all cellular biochemical activities ranging from energy production to DNA synthesis and transmission.

 Types of Biomolecules